Erin woke up to the noise that defined her life.

 “My mastery of it is—incomplete.
 I’ll keep studying, but my best guess is that I’ll be able to cast it once and then I’ll need a mana potion.
 It’s too exhausting to use multiple times in a row.”

 “Once should be enough.
 Just so we have an area permanently lit to fall back to.”

 “We’ve got the formations worked out.
 Stop—”

 “Yes, yes.
 And supplies are underway.
 It’s just—”

 “I know, believe me.
 I’m feeling it too.
 But we’ve planned for as much as we can and we’ll pull out the instant there’s trouble.
 Don’t worry.”

 He smiled at her.
 It was reassuring to have someone as old as Ceria in the group with him.
-She was over sixty years old, and even if she hadn’t spent all that time adventuring, he was glad she was here.
+She was over sixty years old, and if she hadn’t spent all that time adventuring, he was still glad she was here.
 In truth, he felt it was she who should be the vice-captain but she’d always refused.

 Mainly because she didn’t want to do all the logistical work.

 Their talk turned to lighter things.
 Neither Gerial nor Ceria were new to adventuring or the risks of exploring dungeons.
 Gerial had been an adventurer for eight years—Ceria for fourteen.

 “Say we do get gold and gems rather than a magical item.
 We have the largest shares after the captains.
 What would you buy?”